rand-projects/fisb-978/docs/source/document.rst

 Sample usage script
 ===================

-Here is an example of a script I use for normal decoding.
+Here is an example of a script I use for normal decoding (based on the *SDRplay RSP1A*).
 It can be found in ``scripts/sdrplay-demod``: ::

  # Script used for using rx_sdr with sdrplay to capture raw data